Practical application guide for the matrix

 What are the main objectives of using Porter's matrix?

-Understanding a sector's competitive structure, identifying threats and opportunities, and thus informing company strategic decisions.
+Understanding a sector's competitive structure, identifying direct and indirect competitors, and spotting market opportunities and threats.

 Is the "6th force" (public authority influence) always part of Porter's analysis?